RxmTaco/HaalariLED/README.md

 7. Click the "Upload" button in the Arduino IDE to flash the code onto your ESP32.

 8. Connect to the WebUI IP address via a web browser to access the configuration interface (e.g., `http://192.168.1.1` or `http://esp.local`).

+## Issues

+The board is disconnecting while plugged to the PC, it might be due to the PC's USB output current limit.

+Solution:
+- Connect to a more powerful supply and change brightness to 0, **OR**
+- Start upload and connect board to PC after starting upload, 2 second wait period should allow for new firmware flash

+"Wrong password" while connecting to the ESP's access point

+Solution:
+- Factory reset board in case of forgotten password
+- Enable `Tools -> Erase All Flash Before Sketch Upload` in Arduino IDE and flash new firmware.

 ## Factory Reset